 The RDN may be able to reduce ignition likelihood on its public lands by adopting restrictions on use during periods of high fire danger.
-Private parkland in the Fairwinds community is already subject to periodic closure during periods of extreme fire danger.
 Sources of ignition in parks include cigarette butts, hot vehicles and motors, cooking fires, bonfires, firecrackers and fireworks, discarded items, and deliberate arson.
 Before initiating restrictions on use or access to parks, it is important to collect information about any problematic uses of park land to ensure appropriate targeting of prohibitions.
-The RDN's parks department should begin to identify in its service records where problematic uses occur within areas of higher wildfire threat.
-Improving reporting on social issues as they relate to wildfire risk is a key part of improving decision making.
+The RDN's parks department should begin to identify in its service records where problematic uses occur within areas of a higher wildfire threat.
+Improving reporting on social issues as they relate to wildfire risk is a key part of improving decision-making.